 - 2 tablespoons fresh rosemary, chopped

-- 16 oz macaroni or cavatappi pasta
+- 16 oz macaroni or cavatappi pasta, cooked according to box directions

 - 2/3 cup panko breadcrumbs